Update September 3, 2020

 The clubhouse is still ONLY open for access to the kitchen and bathrooms and no more than 10 people inside.
 See more details below.

 On Sunday, September 6, the club is hosting a socially distant Happy Hour on the clubhouse patio and front lawn at 5 pm for members and their guests.
 Individual cans of beer and pop will be provided.
 Please bring your own snack or bring carryout from a local business.
 Remember, please wear a mask when inside the clubhouse or within 6 feet of others.

-The holiday series RACING/SAILING will go on as planned, with racing on both Saturday and Sunday at the normal time (1:45 pm start).
+The holiday series RACING/SAILING will go on as planned, with racing on both Sunday and Monday of Labor Day weekend at the normal time of 1:45 pm start.